 Stress, anxiety and depression support

-It's easy to feel overwhelmed by all that life throws our way, and stress, anxiety and depression are commonplace.
-Life can feel difficult when we struggle with our mental health but there are many positive things that can help, and reflexology is just one of them.
+It's easy to feel overwhelmed by all that life throws our way, and if you suffer from stress, anxiety or depression you're not alone.
+Life can feel difficult when we struggle with our mental health but there are many positive things that can help, and reflexology can be a useful resource in our wellbeing ‘toolkit’.

 *Please note that reflexology does not replace any advice provided by your GP or other medical professional.
 If you are worried about your mental wellbeing and need immediate support Mind have some excellent resources and The Samaritans are available 24/7.